Beliavsky/ChatGPT-Fortran-experiments/README.md

 * `recursive` function without terminating condition
 * assuming that an `allocatable` character variable is allocated during a `read`
 * using an `allocatable, intent(out)` argument that has been deallocated
+* not realizing that `/` is the end-of-record character

 ---